sojip/cv-application/README.md

 # cv-application

-cv web site created with React, CSS and Javascript.
+Curriculum vitae web site created with React, CSS and Javascript.

 This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum.